Virus cases balloon around the world as China recovers | WTOP

 Reflecting that reality, the government of the Czech Republic made a middle of the night announcement ordering retail businesses including shopping malls to close as of Saturday morning.

 New infections in Italy soared Friday by more than 2,500 and virus-related deaths made their biggest single-day jump there, increasing by 250.
-In the three weeks since the country identified its first virus cluster, Italy has reached a total of 17,600 confirmed cases, with 1,266 deaths.
-The government has ordered an unprecedented lockdown, ordering businesses to close and restricting movement.
+In the three weeks since the country identified its first virus cluster, Italy has reached a total of 17,600 confirmed cases — the largest outbreak after China — with 1,266 deaths.
+The government has ordered an unprecedented lockdown, ordering businesses to close and restricting people’s movement.

+Mayors of many Italian cities, including Rome and Milan, decided to close public playgrounds and parks.
+Under a government decree issued earlier in the week, people had been allowed in parks as long as they kept at least a distance of 1 meter between each other.
+But not everyone followed the rules.

+Among the parks whose gates were locked Saturday was Rome’s sprawling Villa Pamphilj, a hilly expanse of umbrella pines and palm trees on the former grounds of a noble family.

 New infections also rose sharply in Spain, and the government put 60,000 people in four towns on a mandatory lockdown Friday that echoed Italy’s.
-In Madrid, which is struggling with nearly 2,000 infections, many in nursing homes, the government was pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.
+In Madrid, which has around half the country’s more than 4,000 infections, the government was pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.
+Residents in Madrid and northeast Catalonia awoke Saturday to shuttered bars and restaurants and other nonessential commercial outlets as ordered by regional authorities.

+Spain’s Cabinet was to meet Saturday to declare a two-week state of emergency and announce more measures to control the outbreak of the coronavirus.
+The measure would allow the government to limit free movement, confiscate goods, and take over control of industries and private facilities, including private hospitals.

 In South America, Colombia’s president has ordered his nation’s border with Venezuela closed as a containment measure.
 Iván Duque announced late Friday that all official border crossings with the neighboring Andean nation will be shuttered beginning at 5 a.m.
 Saturday.